Nek5000/NekDoc/source/tutorials/plf.rst

    Temperature profile visualized in Visit/Paraview.

-Plots of the velocity and temperature varying along the y-axis as evaluated by Nek5000 compared to analytic solutions are shown below in Fig. 3 and Fig. 4.
+Plots of the velocity and temperature varying along the y-axis as evaluated by Nek5000 compared to analytic solutions are shown below in :numref:`velocity_lineplot` and :numref:`temperature_lineplot`.

 .. _fig:velocity_lineplot: